Every view controller has a template, which receives its data and generates the view output.

 The template scope evaluates methods sent to it in this order:

-- If there is a matching exposure, it is returned.
+- If there is a matching local, it is returned.

 - If the context object responds to the method, it is called, along with any arguments passed to the method.